csound-flossmanual/csound-floss/book/05-b-panning-and-spatialization.md

 signal can be continuously panned between the left and right channels.

-The problem with this method is that the overall power drops as the sound is panned to the middle.[^1]

-[^1]: The reason has been touched in chapter
-      [01C](01-c-intensities.md): The sound intensity is not proportional to the amplitude but to the squared amplitude.
+The problem with this method is that the overall power drops as the sound is panned to the middle.^[The reason has been touched in chapter [01C](01-c-intensities.md): The sound intensity is not proportional to the amplitude but to the squared amplitude.]

 One possible solution to this problem is to take the square root of the panning variable for each channel before multiplying it to the audio